conan-io/conan-center-index/docs/v2_migration.md

 This is expected for recipes to be updates in each pull request.

 - Updated helpers are expected, this is enforced by the [v2_linter](v2_linter.md)
-- Once a recipe publishes v2 packages, it must pass the v2 pipeline
+- Once a recipe publishes v2 packages, it must pass the v2 pipeline always.
-- The v2 pipeline with **shortly be required** for changes to be merged.
+- The v2 pipeline with **is required** for changes to be merged.

 <!-- toc -->
 ## Contents